vuejs/router/.github/contributing.md

 Besides that, the `.vitepress` sub-folder is used to put the config and theme, including the i18n information.

-For contributing to the translations, you have 2 ways to go:
+Consider the following two options in order to contribute to the translations:

 ### Translate in a `<lang>` sub-folder and host it on our official repo